Ahmed-7-ML/GermanTrafficSignsClassification/README.md

-# Image Manipulation and SVM Prediction App
+# Image Manipulation and Model Prediction App

 ## Project Description
 This project is a Streamlit-based application for image manipulation and prediction using an SVM model.
 It provides various options to enhance images, such as applying filters, adjusting brightness/contrast, and adding shapes, as well as the ability to classify images with a pre-trained SVM model.